averypowers16/15.S60_2026/2_data_wrangling_in_R/README.md

 # Preassignment 2
-As your pre-assignment, I’ll ask you to download R and install a few packages. __Please actually do this in advance as it can take a while!__ I’ll also ask you to download a few datasets that we’ll use for the main assignment.
+As your pre-assignment, I’ll ask you to download R, install a few packages.
+There's no need to submit anything for this preassignment but __please actually do this in advance as it can take a while!__ I’ll also ask you to download a few datasets that we’ll use for the main assignment.
 If you’re new to R I’ve also explained where you can find resources to smooth the introduction.

 1. First follow the instructions at [this link](https://posit.co/download/rstudio-desktop/#download) in order to install R and R studio.
 2. Then install the following libraries using the `install.packages()` command